 Energy efficient

-LiFi utilises highly efficient LEDs and barely any energy is lost on heat.
+LiFi utilises highly efficient LEDs, and barely any energy is lost as heat.
 Additionally, there is no need to spend energy on cooling.
-In contrast to base stations that only use 5% of their capacity on transmitting data
+In comparison to RF base stations that only use 5% of their capacity on transmitting data, LiFi is significantly more energy efficient.

 Reduced interference